mjambon/blog/src/2014-12-31-intelligence-precedes-machines.md

 answer the following questions:

 * What is a form submission button?
-* Where is a form in my program?
+* Where is a form created in my program?
 * Where is the variable for the submission button for that form?
 * Which piece of code initializes the button?
 * What should I do to set the color of the button?